Nukepayload2/MyWpfExtensionGenerator/README.md

 - Reload the solution.

 ## Known issues
-- Generated code can't be used in early binding.
-This is probably a bug of Visual Studio.
 - WPF windows with the same name and different namespace is temporarily unsupported.